nerdCopter/OpenDRS/README.md

 ### 3.2.
 Invoke-OpenDrsMigration.ps1 (The Executor)

 *   **Role:**
-    Executes the VM migrations recommended by the engine.
+    Executes the VM migrations recommended by the analysis engine.
 This is the only script that performs **write operations**.
-Supports pipeline input for direct consumption of recommendations.
+Supports variable assignment for direct consumption of recommendations.
 *   **Behavior:**
-    1. If used standalone, calls `Get-OpenDrsRecommendation.ps1` internally.
+    1. If used independently, calls `Get-OpenDrsRecommendation.ps1` internally.
-    2. If used in pipeline, accepts recommendation objects directly from `Get-OpenDrsRecommendation.ps1`.
+    2. If used with variable assignment, accepts recommendation objects directly from `Get-OpenDrsRecommendation.ps1`.
     3. If CSV file is provided, loads recommendations from file instead of calling the analysis engine.
     4. Executes `Move-VM` operations with high vMotion priority for each recommendation.
     5. Logs the success or failure of each migration attempt.
 *   **Parameters:**
-    *   `-vCenterServer` (string): FQDN or IP address of the vCenter Server (required for standalone use, optional for pipeline).
+    *   `-vCenterServer` (string): FQDN or IP address of the vCenter Server (required for independent use, optional for variable assignment workflows).
+    *   `-Clusters` (string[], Optional): Specify one or more cluster names to analyze.
+Passthrough parameter for the analysis engine.
     *   `-CsvFile` (string): Path to a CSV file containing migration recommendations.
 When provided, the script loads recommendations from this file instead of calling the analysis engine.
-    *   `-ExportToCsv` (switch): Passthrough parameter for the analysis engine (standalone mode only).
+    *   `-ExportToCsv` (switch): Passthrough parameter for the analysis engine.
-    *   `-Balance` (switch): Passthrough parameter for the analysis engine (standalone mode only).
+    *   `-Balance` (switch): Passthrough parameter for the analysis engine.
-    *   `-BypassHostRulesAndGroups` (switch): Passthrough parameter for the analysis engine (standalone mode only).
+    *   `-BypassHostRulesAndGroups` (switch): Passthrough parameter for the analysis engine.
-    *   `-MigrationThreshold` (integer, 1–5): Passthrough parameter for the analysis engine (standalone mode only).
+    *   `-MigrationThreshold` (integer, 1–5): Passthrough parameter for the analysis engine.
     *   `-WhatIf`, `-Confirm`: Natively supported via `CmdletBinding` to allow users to preview actions before execution.
 *   **Output:**
     Displays migration execution status and results for each recommendation processed.